anquanscan/sec-tools/README.md

 [aws-recon](https://github.com/darkbitio/aws-recon): Multi-threaded AWS inventory collection tool with a focus on security-relevant resources and metadata.
 [discord-bugs-exploits](https://github.com/DevEntro/discord-bugs-exploits): A Collection of Various Discord Bugs, Exploits, Un-Documented Parts of the Discord API, and Other Discord Related Miscellaneous Stuff.
 [ThreatReportExtractor](https://github.com/jackaduma/ThreatReportExtractor): Extracting Attack Behavior from Threat Reports
 [athena-iso](https://github.com/Athena-OS/athena-iso): Athena is a Arch Linux-based distro focused on Cybersecurity.
 Learn, practice and enjoy with any hacking tool!
+[sops](https://github.com/mozilla/sops): Simple and flexible tool for managing secrets